ducarme/springable/docs/specifying_a_nonlinear_mechanical_behavior.md

 Multiple types of intrinsic mechanical behavior can be specified in the [spring model CSV file](creating_the_spring_model_csv_file.md).

+!!! note
+    The complete mathematical formulation of the behaviors -- alongside the derived equations and some detailed examples -- is provided in the supplementary information document under Section S4 ([PDF here](https://ars.els-cdn.com/content/image/1-s2.0-S2352431626000374-mmc5.pdf)).

-The faster way to get familiar with them is by running the **behavior creation graphical user interface**.
+The faster way to get familiar with the possible behaviors is by running the **behavior creation graphical user interface**.
 To do that create the following python script

 ```python
 """